-Please be advised that some or all of the information contained in this document may not be applicable to some businesses or places of work and may not include all information necessary for certain businesses and places of work.
-This document does not attempt to address any health, safety and other workplace requirements in place prior to the age of COVID-19.
-Additionally, this document does not permit businesses to reopen, but rather our aim is to provide recommendations so that you can prepare for a successful opening once it is permitted.
+Please be advised that some or all of the in-formation contained in this document may not be applicable to some businesses or places of work and may not include all information necessary for certain businesses and places of work.
+This document does not attempt to address any health, safety and other work-place requirements in place prior to the age of COVID-19.
+Additionally, this guide does not permit businesses to reopen, but rather our aim is to provide recommendations so that you can prepare for a successful reopening.